elvinos/Phase1SSC/Phase2/LatestBuild/sectionbuild.md

 ## Tuned Quanser Controller

-A PID controller with the stated proportional, integral and derivative gain values was created inside the SSC17_QuanserPart2_PIDdesign.slx ‘controller block.
-The transfer function identified previously was input into the empty ‘PLANT’ block.
-This allowed observation of the expected Quanser response for the chosen PID and plant configuration.
-In addition the two other ‘extreme’ plants were also tested to ensure the controller was working effectively.
-The extreme plants were also used as a procedure for modifying our Controller structure.
+A PID controller with the stated $K_p$, $K_d$, and $K_i$ values was created inside the `SSC17_QuanserPart2_PID` `design.slx` controller block.
+The second order transfer function was placed into the empty `PLANT` block.
+The expected Quanser response then observed for the chosen PID and plant configurations.
+In addition the two other `EXTREME` plants were tested to ensure the controller was working effectively.
+Figure \ref{p2bres} shows the design configuration response due to step input as well as the extreme plant response to the designed controller.

 \begin{figure}[H]
 \centering